-To start, here is the general syntax that you may use to import a CSV file into Python:
+Here is a simple template that you may use to import a CSV file into Python using Pandas:

-Next, I’ll review a simple example with the steps needed to import your file.
+Next, you’ll see an example with the steps needed to import your file.

-So let’s begin with a simple example, where you have the following client list and some additional sales information stored in a CSV file (where the file name is “my_products“):
+So let’s begin with a simple example, where you have the following data stored in a CSV file (where the file name is “my_products“):

-You’ll need to modify the Python code below to the path where your CSV file is stored on your machine.
+You’ll need to modify the Python code below to reflect the path where the CSV file is stored on your computer.
 Don’t forget to include the:

 - File name (as highlighted in green).
 You may choose a different file name, but make sure that the file name specified in the code matches with the actual file name

 - File extension (as highlighted in blue).
-The file extension should always be ‘.csv’ when importing CSV files
+The file extension should be “.csv” when importing CSV files

-(3) Finally, press F5 to run the Python code.
-This is the result that you’ll get:
+Finally, run the Python code and you’ll get:

-We just saw how to import a CSV file into Python using pandas.
+You just saw how to import a CSV file into Python using Pandas.
 At times, you may need to import Excel files into Python.
 If that’s the case, you can check the following tutorial that explains how to import an Excel file into Python.

-To find out more about using pandas in order to import a CSV file, please visit the pandas.read_csv documentation.
+To find out more about using Pandas in order to import a CSV file, please visit the Pandas Documentation.